nmakel/sdm_modbus/README.md

 ### Connecting to Multiple Devices

-Re-using an existing RTU or TCP connection is possible by providing an already connected device as `parent` when creating a new instance.
-This may be necessary if the Modbus TCP gateway only accepts a limited number of connections, or you wish to address multiple RTU devices on the same bus.
+Re-using an existing RTU, TCP or UDP connection is possible by providing an already connected device as `parent` when creating a new instance.
+This may be necessary if the Modbus TCP/UDP gateway only accepts a limited number of connections, or you wish to address multiple RTU devices on the same bus.
 For example:

 ```
     # Connect to a SDM630 over Modbus TCP